Madambakkam Lake

-Madambakkam Lake, or Madambakkam aeri, is a rain-fed reservoir in Madambakkam, Chennai, India, that is filled only during the monsoon seasons.
+Madambakkam Lake, or Madambakkam Aeri, is a rain-fed reservoir in Madambakkam, Chennai, India, lake serves water for agriculture field nearby and served a drinking water source.
 The lake covers an area of 250 acres.

 E.F.I's Restoration Effort

 The Madambakkam lake was one of the first water bodies that the Environmentalist Foundation of India took up for cleaning and restoration.
 From early 2012 the organization has been volunteering to clean the lake with volunteer support over weekends.
 The 4-year-long volunteer activity hit a road block and later resumed in 2020 as a full-fledged restoration effort.
 The restoration efforts included complete deepening, bund strengthening, inlet and outlet regulation, neem islands and cleaning.